commercionetwork/commercionetwork/docs/nodes/validator-node-installation.md

 # Becoming a validator (**WIP**)
-Once you've properly set up a [full node](full-node-installation.md), if you wish you can become a validator node and start earning to validate the chain transactions.
+Once you've properly set up a [full node](full-node-installation.md), if you wish you can become a validator node and start in earning by  validating  the chain transactions.

 ## Requirements
 If you want to become a Commercio.network validator you need to: